-More than 7,000 rare diseases collectively affect over 25 million people in the U.S. Rare diseases, also known as orphan diseases, are classified as any disease that affects less than 200,000 Americans.
+In the United States, more than 7,000 rare diseases collectively affect more than 25 million Americans.
+Rare diseases, also known as orphan diseases, are classified as any disease that affects less than 200,000 Americans.
 Rare diseases include more familiar conditions such as cystic fibrosis, Lou Gehrig’s disease and Tourette’s syndrome, as well as less familiar conditions such as Duncan’s Syndrome, Madelung’s disease and acromegaly/gigantism.
-These conditions are complex and often not well understood, causing greater challenges to diagnose and treat, and only 5% of rare diseases have a treatment approved by the Food and Drug Administration (FDA).
+These conditions are complex and often not well understood, causing many patients with rare diseases to encounter greater challenges in being properly diagnosed or having access to effective treatments.

 While most rare diseases are genetic in origin, many causes are not well understood.
-Even if the cause is identified, researchers may still not understand how the disease functions or how to properly treat it.
-The Institute of Medicine’s 2010 report on rare diseases and orphan products outlines four potential causes of rare diseases:
+Even if the cause of a rare disease is identified, researchers may still not understand how the disease functions or how to properly treat it.
+The Institute of Medicine’s 2010 report on rare diseases and orphan products outlines four potential causes for rare diseases:

 - Genetic causes: 80% or more of rare diseases are genetic in origin.
 Sometimes one gene (as in alpha-1 antitrypsin deficiency) or multiple genes (as in Williams-Beuren syndrome) contribute to manifestations of the disorder.
 They can be inherited or arise in sporadic or chance mutations.

 - Infectious agents: Some infections are thought to be rare worldwide, while others are rare in wealthy countries but common in less economically developed countries.
-Tuberculosis, for example, was common in wealthy countries before preventive measures and treatments were discovered and widely applied, but remains a major cause of morbidity and mortality in developing countries.
-Infectious diseases can be rare but well-publicized and feared (such as rabies, botulism and Rocky Mountain spotted fever), while others are truly obscure (such as Lemierre syndrome).
+Tuberculosis, for example, was common in wealthy countries before preventative measures and treatments were discovered and widely applied, but remains a major cause of morbidity and mortality in developing countries.
+Infectious diseases can be rare but well publicized and feared (such as rabies, botulism and Rocky Mountain spotted fever), while others are truly obscure (such as Lemierre syndrome).

 - Toxic agents: Exposure to natural or manufactured toxic substances can also cause rare diseases.
 For example, mesothelioma is a cancer typically caused by exposure to asbestos.
 Many types of poisoning could be listed as rare conditions, but often are not.
-Disease-causing toxic substances such as cadmium, chromium and phosphine are handled by the Agency for Toxic Substances and Disease Registry (ATSDR) and marine toxins caused by harmful algae blooms that may contaminate food are tracked by the Centers for Disease Control and Prevention.
+Toxic substances causing disease such as cadmium, chromium and phosphine are handled by the Agency for Toxic Substances and Disease Registry (ATSDR) and marine toxins caused by harmful algae blooms that may contaminate food are tracked by the Centers for Disease Control and Prevention (CDC).

 - Other causes: Rare conditions have a variety of other causes such as nutritional deficiencies, injuries, adverse effects of treatment and many others.